|

 Mary Anne Howells)

 soon brought him and his brothers to Ontario, Canada.
-That was where he married
+There he married

 Mary Ellen (Ella) Fisher in 1891.